chrisnorth/planckapps/README.md

 Simulator
 ---------
-An HTML/Javascript simulator of the CMB power spectrum and map, allowing the user to change Omegas.
+An HTML/Javascript simulator of the CMB power spectrum and map allowing the user to change the values of normal matter, dark matter and dark energy

 Requires:
  - A reasonably modern browser
- - To run locally, ensure browser can access local files (for Chrome, set flag --allow-file-access-from-files)
+ - To run locally, ensure browser can access local files
+   - e.g. for Chrome, set flag --allow-file-access-from-files

 Written by Stuart Lowe & Chris North